-In the latest episode of Hack My Growth, we're going to discuss three powerful competitive intelligence tools and how you can leverage them to stay in front of all your digital marketing activities.
-We're going to talk about some great tools that will help you build better campaigns, better strategies, help you better understand your audience, and really give you that slight edge to put you ahead.
-So let's go.
+In the latest episode of Hack My Growth, we’re going to discuss three powerful competitive intelligence tools and how you can leverage them to stay in front of all your digital marketing activities.
+We’re going to talk about some great tools that will help you build better campaigns, better strategies, help you better understand your audience, and really give you an edge to put you ahead.

 In the latest episode of Hack My Growth, we’re looking at three competitive intelligence tools and how you can leverage them to stay in front of all your digital marketing efforts.

 One of my favorite competitive tools is SEMrush.
 We’ve got a number of tools within this workspace here, but they also have a traffic analytics add-on.

 This is super cool, because it can help us see behind the scenes a little bit of one or more of our competitors.
 For instance, if we want to choose a domain like Search Engine Land, we can see an overview of their visits, their page visits, the average duration of their end user, as well as some of the other things.
 What are the sub-domains they have?
 What’s the share of their traffic?
 We can take a look at audience insights.
 This is really helpful if you’re looking at competitors in your space and trying to understand some of those other websites that people are looking at?
 What are some of those other places that they go to, to find information?
 We can also see things like their traffic journey.
 When they come to this website, what do they do?
 Where do they actually come from?
 And then after this site, where do they go?